ipfs/devgrants/README.md

 |beta|
 |---|

-_:warning: WARNING WARNING WARNING: This is a *beta version* of the grant platform.
-Grant specifications, process, and tooling are all subject to change (in particular, any dollar award amounts should be treated as tentative).
-Please open a [META issue](https://github.com/protocol/ipfs-grants/issues/new?assignees=parkan&labels=&template=-meta--grant-platform-improvement.md&title=) with any concerns_

 Welcome to the IPFS Grant Platform!
 The Grant Platform connects grant makers with builders and researchers in the IPFS community.
 Whether you represent a foundation that wants to move the space forward, a company looking to accelerate development on the features your application needs, or a dev team itching to hack on IPFS tools, you've come to the right place.
 Take a look at the supported grant types and available funding + work opportunities below.

 ## Grant Types